SeynalKim/seynalkim.github.io/README.md

 ### Support or Contact

 Having trouble with the installation?
-Join the Facebook Private Group for technical support [ACAS Support](https://www.facebook.com/groups/acas.support) and we’ll help you sort it out.
+Join the [Facebook Private Group](https://www.facebook.com/groups/acas.support) for technical support and we’ll help you sort it out.